 Textbooks and workbooks are provided through government and parish funds.
 Once a student is issued a textbook, he or she is responsible for the book.
 Textbooks must be covered at all times.
-If a student loses damages or mars a book or workbook, he or she is financially responsible for the book.
+Book socks are permitted to cover books.
+If a student loses, damages, or mars a book or workbook, he or she is financially responsible for the book.
 It is expected that a student handles books and other school materials as if they were his/her own.